airshipit/shipyard/docs/source/CLI.rst

   Enable/disable debugging of this CLI and API client.
 Defaults to no debug

 \--os-<various>=<value>
-  See supported Openstack Keystone Authorization Environment variables above for the list of supported names, converting to a downcase version of the environment variable.
+  See supported OpenStack Keystone Authorization Environment variables above for the list of supported names, converting to a downcase version of the environment variable.
 E.g.: --os-auth-url=http://keystone.ucp:80/v3 If not specified, the environment variables matching these options will be